phalcon/awesome-phalcon/README.md

 * [Breadcrumbs](https://github.com/phalcon/breadcrumbs) - Powerful and flexible component for building site breadcrumbs in Phalcon 2+.
 * [Feedback](https://quasipickle.github.io/feedback/) - Is intended to be used as a replacement for Phalcon's built-in Flash and Message functionality
-* [Incubator](https://github.com/phalcon/incubator) - Repository to publish/share/experiment with new adapters, prototypes or functionality that can potentially be incorporated into the Phalcon PHP Framework
+* [Incubator](https://github.com/phalcon/incubator) - Repository to publish/share/experiment with new adapters, prototypes or functionality that can potentially be incorporated into the Phalcon Framework
-* [Phalcon Enterprise](https://github.com/techpivot/phalcon-enterprise) - Provides extended enterprise functionality for the Phalcon PHP framework
+* [Phalcon Enterprise](https://github.com/techpivot/phalcon-enterprise) - Provides extended enterprise functionality for the Phalcon framework
 * [phalcon-recaptcha](https://github.com/kahurangitama/phalcon-recaptcha) - Minimalist wrapper with which you can easily integrate reCAPTCHA
 * [phalcon-widget](https://github.com/serebro/phalcon-widget) - Widgets for Phalcon apps
 * [PhalconBlacklist](https://github.com/touhonoob/PhalconBlacklist) - PHP IP/CIDR Blacklist Library Built With Phalcon + MySQL
-* [PhalconPoll](https://github.com/touhonoob/PhalconPoll) - Simple PHP Poll Service Built With Phalcon PHP Framework + MySQL + Redis
+* [PhalconPoll](https://github.com/touhonoob/PhalconPoll) - Simple PHP Poll Service Built With Phalcon Framework + MySQL + Redis
-* [Phalcony](https://github.com/ovr/phalcony) - Library for expansion the base functional of Phalcon PHP Framework
+* [Phalcony](https://github.com/ovr/phalcony) - Library for expansion the base functional of Phalcon Framework
 * [yarak](https://github.com/zachleigh/yarak) - Laravel inspired Phalcon devtools